yayoi-chi/yaya-world/content/en/gallery/creations/index.md

     caption: Allana's Halloween Custom from episode 5 of RE[BASE]!
   - image: TooMuchVNFun.png
     caption: Allana may have had a bit too much fun playing a VN...or maybe not enough
+  - image: CherubicPrayer.png
+    caption: The 2023 Christmas Picture (PC Edition)
+  - image: JadeChristmasDress.png
+    caption: A Christmas Dress for Jade
+  - image: JadeChristmasPP.png
+    caption: A new profile peekture for Jade, she's wearing the dress!
 ---

 I draw too!
 That's right I don't just play games, but I also like to draw.
 I don't get much time to draw, but I'm hoping to make some more time soon.
 I have ideas I want to do!
 Anyway, below are just a couple of things that I have drawn!